Samuel Okwaraji

 Samuel Sochukwuma Okwaraji (19 May 1964 – 12 August 1989) was a professional footballer who played internationally for Nigeria.
-He was also a qualified lawyer who had a masters in international law from the Pontifical Lateran University of Rome.
+He was a qualified lawyer who had a masters in international law from the Pontifical Lateran University of Rome.
 He collapsed and died of congestive heart failure in the 77th minute of a World Cup qualification match against Angola at the Lagos National Stadium in Surulere, Lagos State on 12 August 1989.

 Career

-Sam Okwaraji left Nigeria in 1982 to study international law in Italy (Rome).
+Okwaraji left Nigeria in 1982 to study international law in Italy (Rome).
 It is there that the Italian first division side, AS Roma (1984–1985), signed him at the age of 20.
-As an unknown player, it was difficult to force a breakthrough at the mighty Rome, so he moved to Dinamo Zagreb (1985–1986) in Yugoslavia and then on to Klagenfurt (1986–1987) in Austria.
-At both clubs, he struggled to get sufficient game time to further his development, but the talent was always undeniable.
+As an unknown player, it was difficult to force a breakthrough at the mighty Rome, so he moved to Dinamo Zagreb (1985–1986) in Yugoslavia, and then on to Klagenfurt (1986–1987) in Austria.
+At both clubs, he struggled to get sufficient game time to further his development.
 He was a tricky dribbler, with a knack for the incisive creativity that all teams crave.

 It was at Klagenfurt that German Stuttgart (1987–1989) signed him.
-Okwaraji was one of the first African football players Germany signing a professional contract at the highest level of German football.
+Okwaraji was one of the first African football players in Germany signing a professional contract.
 Not long into the contract, he was loaned to a second division SSV-ULM 1848 (1985–1986).
-His star blossomed at ULM to point that the club did not play without him.
+He blossomed at ULM to point that the club did not play without him.
 “No Okwaraji, no ULM” was the popular slogan then.

-After 1 season with Ulm, he returned to Stuttgart (1987–1988).
+After one season with ULM, he returned to Stuttgart (1987–1988).
 After that season he signed with Belgian side K. Berchem Sport (1988–1989) on the 1st of July 1988.
-1 year later, on 12 August, he died during a world cup qualification game against Angola, at the age of 25.
+One year later, on 12 August, he died during a world cup qualification game against Angola, at the age of 25.